Tewfik Pasha

 Mohamed Tewfik Pasha (محمد توفيق باشا Muḥammad Tawfīq Bāshā; April 30 or 15 November 1852 – 7 January 1892), also known as Tawfiq of Egypt, was khedive of Egypt and the Sudan between 1879 and 1892 and the sixth ruler from the Muhammad Ali Dynasty.
+He inherited a state suffering under the financial and political mismanagement of his predecessor Isma'il.
+Disaffection in the Egyptian army as well as Anglo-French control of the state in the 1880s culminated in the anti-foreign Urabi revolt.
+Tewfik also took interest in matters concerning irrigation, education and justice; as well as selling his father's female slaves and closing the court's harem quarters.

 Early life

-He was the oldest son of Khedive Ismail, and was born on April 30 or November 15, 1852.
-His mother was Princess Shafiq-Nur.
+He was the oldest son of Khedive Isma'il, and was born on April 30 or November 15, 1852.
+His mother was Princess Shafaq Nur Hanim.
 He was not sent to Europe to be educated like his younger brothers, but grew up in Egypt.

 He spoke French and English fluently.

-In 1866 Ismail succeeded in his endeavour to alter the order of succession to the Khedivate of Egypt.
-The title, instead of passing to the youngest living male descendant of Muhammad Ali, was now to descend from father to son.
-Ismail sought this alteration mainly because he disliked his uncle, Halim Pasha, who was his heir-presumptive, and he had imagined that he would be able to select whichever of his sons he pleased for his successor.
+In 1866 Isma'il succeeded in his endeavour to alter the order of succession to the Khedivate of Egypt.
+The title, instead of passing to the oldest living male descendant of Muhammad Ali, was now to descend from father to son.
+Ismail sought this alteration mainly because he disliked his uncle, Halim Pasha, who was his heir-presumptive, and he had imagined that he would be able to select whichever of his sons he pleased as his successor.
 But he found, after the change had been made, that the Great Powers (Britain, Germany, Austria-Hungary, and the Ottoman Empire) interpreted the new arrangement as applying strictly to the eldest son.
 Tewfik therefore became heir-apparent.
-He was given a palace near Cairo to live in, and for twelve years he passed an uneventful life, farming, and establishing a reputation for good sense and fair dealing with his fellow tenants.
+He was given a palace near Cairo to live in, and for twelve years he led an uneventful life, farming and establishing a reputation for good sense and fair dealing with his fellow tenants.